 - For cheese lovers!

-Let’s Start with the Cheddar Pie Crust
+Let’s Start With the Cheddar Pie Crust

-Watch the video tutorial in my butter pie crust post.
+Watch the video tutorial in my all butter pie crust post.
 We’re doing the same thing here, just adding cheese.

 - Cut the cold butter into the flour, sugar, + salt.
 If you don’t have a pastry cutter, you can use a food processor for this step.
 I always like to make pie crust by hand with a pastry cutter so I don’t over-mix it, which quickly leads to a tough texture.